 The starting product was simple and worked: a daily film puzzle where you guess the movie that shares a cast member with two clue films.
 Four rounds, three hint reveals across them, a share string at the end.
 After solving, you saw a stripped-down post-game screen with the answer and a link to the movie's full page (which itself was a quiet rabbit hole of Wikipedia-grounded trivia, soundtrack, cast, awards, where-to-watch — all already shipped).
 Tap "Play Again" and you dropped into Practice mode with the full puzzle archive — no 24-hour cooldown.

 What was missing was everything around it.
 No identity system.
 No badges, no streak visualization beyond a number.
 No watchlist.
 The Statistics modal was a basic Wordle-clone screen.
 The post-game share moment wasn't optimized for virality.
 The "How to Play" was a wall of text.
 There was no analytics — we couldn't actually tell what players were doing.
 And there was no GTM plan beyond "tell some friends."
-We had a great mechanic and a working game; we did not have a product designed to grow.
+We had a mostly great mechanic and a working game; we did not have a product designed to grow.

 A clean division of labor emerged on day one and held all week: Hyperagent generated ideas, designs, and functional specs; Replit handled building, fine-tuning, testing, and deployment; we steered with gut-feel direction.
 Most surfaces below were drafted in Hyperagent in the morning and shipped through Replit by the same evening.
 A few of them — most notably the link/clue logic reboot — were Replit-led from the start, with Hyperagent feeding diagnostic ideas rather than designs.